SirBrucey/yew-todomvc/README.md

-# tailwindcss-yew-template
+# TodoMVC (Yew)
-Simple layout for using Tailwindcss with Yew.
+TodoMVC implementaion written in yew using tailwind css.

 ## Installation
 Install tailwindcss and relevant tools.
 Make sure **node** and **rust** is installed on your system!